e99 Online Shopping Mall

 Why this throwaway book exists is anyone's guess.Maybe Free Press was being told to publish conservative authors.Maybe Berlinski had a contract to write a book in record time.Whatever the reason, there's no reason for the average reader to bother with it.

-As popular science history, it fails miserably.The science is too math-dense to be understandable by the average numerophobic reader.Worse, the book doesn't provide enough cultural/intellectual context for the average reader to appreciate Newton's huge scientific achievements.Even as Vanity Fair-style biography, the book barely gets a passing grade.We do learn tidbits about Newton:He may have been gay!
+As popular science history, it fails miserably.The science is too math-dense to be understandable by the average numerophobic reader.Even worse, the book doesn't provide enough cultural/intellectual context for readers to appreciate Newton's huge scientific achievements.Even as Vanity Fair-style biography, the book barely gets a passing grade.We do learn tidbits about Newton:He may have been gay!
 He had a mania for Biblical esoterica!
 He had an authoritarian streak!Unfortunately, the writing is too rushed and the narrative too lacking in texture and detail to communicate a feel for the life of a great man and the age he lived in.

 Bottomline:"Newton's Gift" has too much math to be read at the beach yet too little substance to be worthy of serious study.Not recommended.